What is Burn-in Testing for Electronics?

 What is Burn-in Testing?

-During burn-in testing, components on a special burn-in board are stressed at or above their rated operating conditions in order to eliminate any components that would prematurely fail before their rated lifetime.
-These operating conditions can include temperature, voltage/current, operating frequency, or any other operating conditions that are specified as an upper limit.
-These types of stress tests are sometimes called accelerated lifetime tests (a subset of HALT/HASS), as they mimic the operation of a component for an extended period of time and under extreme conditions.
+During burn-in testing, components on a special burn-in circuit board are stressed at or above their rated operating conditions in order to eliminate any assemblies that would prematurely fail before the rated lifetime of their components.
+These varied operating conditions can include temperature, voltage/current, operating frequency, or any other operating conditions that are specified as an upper limit.
+These types of stress tests are sometimes called accelerated lifetime tests (a subset of HALT/HASS), as they mimic the operation of a component for an extended period of time and/or under extreme conditions.

 The goal in these reliability tests is to gather enough data to form a bathtub curve (an example is shown below).
 The unfortunately-named “infant mortality” portions comprises early component failures due to manufacturing defects.
-These tests are normally performed at 125 °C.
+These tests are normally performed at 125 °C, which just happens to be the upper limit for high-reliability semiconductors.
+The test could be performed at a variety of temperatures while operated electrically to get a complete view of product reliability.

 Burn-in tests and environmental stress tests can be performed with a prototype board at 125 °C, or above the glass transition temperature for the intended substrate material.
 This will provide some extreme data on mechanical stress failures for the board alongside data on component failures.
 Burn-in testing comprises two different types of tests: